International migration is the movement of people from one country to another and is often defined by the period of time they live in each country.

 There are a number of ways to define an international migrant.
-We publish statistics on both Long-Term International Migration (LTIM) to and from the UK and Short-Term International Migration (STIM) to and from England and Wales.
+We publish statistics on both long-term and short-term international migration.

 A long-term international migrant is “a person who moves from their country of usual residence for a period of at least 12 months” (UN definition).

 A short-term international migrant is “a person who moves to a country other than that of his or her usual residence for a period of at least 3 months but less than a year except in cases where the movement to that country is for purposes of recreation, holiday, visits to friends and relatives, business, medical treatment or religious pilgrimage” (UN definition).

 The UN definition of a short-term international migrant therefore focuses on those migrating for work or study.
 We also publish short-term international migration statistics for those migrating for 3 to 12 months for all reasons for migration and for 1 to 12 months for all reasons for migration.Back to table of contents

 Levels of both long-term immigration and emigration are higher now than they were 50 years ago.
 In the 1960s and 1970s, more people left the UK than arrived here each year.
 In the 1980s, immigration began to exceed emigration each year and since 1994 net migration has been positive with migration adding to the total UK population.
 Since the late 1990s, the number of migrants has increased further, notably in 2004 when the EU expanded to include 10 new countries.